Skip to main content

 Assume that you want to check whether user anne has relationship reader with object document:Z

-01. Configure the OpenFGA API Client
+01. Configure the OpenFGA API client

 Before calling the check API, you will need to configure the API client.